-The General Membership relies on the Chief Administrative Officer and/or Secretary-Treasurer to manage the operations of the organization, including all employees of the Authority.
-The Chief Administrative Officer and/or Secretary Treasurer is accountable to the Authority, working cooperatively to achieve the goals established by the Authority.
+The Chief Administrative Officer and/or Secretary-Treasurer shall manage the operations of the organization, including all employees of the Authority.
+The Chief

+Administrative Officer and/or Secretary-Treasurer is accountable to the Authority, working cooperatively to achieve the goals established by the Members.